yh2527/github_daily_activities_dashboard/README.md

 GitHub, being the most popular platform for creating, storing, managing, and sharing code, serves as the focal point of this dashboard, which aims to illustrate how developers worldwide use GitHub.
 Our dashboard tracks the daily total count of public activities, identifies the top 10 users who authored the most commits, and lists the 10 most popular repositories that were starred or forked each day.

-Below is a screenshot of the dashboard:
+Below is a screenshot of the dashboard.
+The actual dashboard can be found [here](https://lookerstudio.google.com/s/hu76D8e84kU).

 <img src="instructions/07-dashboard.png" alt="07-dashboard" width="700" align="center"/>